CarmenSeesink/seeturtle/README.md

 ### GetTurtleStateTest

 The following test checks if the correct state is selected based on the turtle string.
-Navigate to Test Explorer and run unit tests.

 ```
 //ARRANGE